-If OEFs adopt at least one anti-dilution LMT and the investor disclosures are enhanced, the above-mentioned negative perceptions could be alleviated.
-Some managers are of the view that proper use of anti-dilution LMTs have potential benefits on the OEF's performance.
-It is expected that the use of these LMTs will become market practice which will result, with time, in standarisation and automatisation of processes.34 This could also reduce some of the operational barriers such as operational costs and operational risk associated with manual processes.
+With greater use and greater consistency in use of anti-dilution LMT by OEFs in accordance with this guidance, together with enhanced investor disclosures, the above-mentioned negative perceptions could be alleviated.
+Some managers are of the view that proper use of anti-dilution LMTs has potential benefits on the OEF's performance.
+It is expected that the use of these LMTs will become market practice which will result, with time, in standarisation and automatisation of processes.41 This could also reduce some of the operational barriers such as operational costs and operational risk associated with manual processes.

-In addition, responsible entities could adopt other measures to facilitate the greater use of antidilution tools, for example:
+In addition, responsible entities could adopt other measures to facilitate the greater use of anti-dilution tools, for example: